• Blog Banner

 Purchasing a home is a significant milestone, and understanding the tax benefits associated with a Home Loan can make this journey financially rewarding.
 In India, Section 24 of the Income Tax Act offers deductions on the interest paid towards a housing loan, providing substantial relief to homeowners.

-Understanding Section 24 of the Income Tax Act
+What is section 24 of the Income Tax Act?

 Section 24 deals with the deductions in relation to the income from house property.
 It allows homeowners to claim deductions on the interest component of their home loan, thereby reducing their taxable income.
 This provision is particularly beneficial for those servicing a housing loan, as it offers financial relief and encourages investment in residential properties.